-Research InterestsBackground: Over the last decade the discipline of life sciences has benefited tremendously from new massively parallel and highly quantitative technologies.
-These technologies have facilitated rapid data acquisition at a consistently improving resolution and throughput across all forms of modalities, from super-resolution microscopy to sequencing technologies.
+Research InterestsBackground: Over the last decade, the discipline of life sciences has benefited tremendously from new, massively parallel, and highly quantitative technologies.
+These technologies have facilitated rapid data acquisition at an increasingly higher resolution and throughput across all forms of modalities, from super-resolution microscopy to DNA sequencing technologies.

 Over the last two decades my work has focused on developing computational platforms and enabling technologies, primarily directed towards improving research productivity and collaboration for interdisciplinary teams and virtual organizations.